 The library has access to the internet, as well as computer stations.
 Patrons can read the latest journals and newspapers in the Reading Area.
-Photocopiers and printers are available.
-In room 103 there are microform reader/printers.
+Photocopiers, printers and microform reader/printers are available.

 On the second floor there is a computer lab with laptops, as well as a multipurpose room with space for reading/studying and group work.
 All computers and laptops offer access to the web and are equipped with standard software such as MS Office and Acrobat Reader.
 The Writing Centre is also on this floor, and offers tutorials and workshops to assist students with the writing process.
 In the basement there are study carrels and computers, as well as one quick look-up station.
-2009 / 2010

-2. PROGRAMMES OFFERED
+2. Programmes Offered